Paphiopedilum insigne 'American Hybrid'

 Seed Propagation (Difficult) - Obtaining and sowing of seeds from your Orchid is both difficult and near-impossible without the correct equipment.
 While using a seaweed-based agar, provide bottom heat with a warm location that's above 18°C (54°F).
 Avoid direct sunlight with persistent droughts for best results.
 Germination may take up to six months, so don't discard any unsuccessful seeds until this threshold has been surpassed.
 Remove the bag once the seedlings produces its second leaf and then split them up into their own 5cm pots.

 'Keiki' Cuttings (Easy) - Small offsets, or 'Keiki's', will develop along the mother plant's flower stalks on various non-flowering nodes.
 Once the roots are more than 3cm (2 inches) in length, cut the Keiki off, keeping a small section of stem either side to the joining.
-Pot into a potting mix that's got equal parts of Orchid bark & houseplant soil, and avoid over-potting to minimalist the chance of over-watering.
+Pot the plantlet's bottom half into Orchid Bark, avoiding the risk of over-potting it, which could result in rotten foliage.
 Immediately give it a splash of water, preventing excess moisture from settling on the foliage or cubbyholes.
 In terms of cultivation, provide a bright indirect setting with good air circulation and a humidity tray.

 Flowers can last up to two months and can bloom at any time, most commonly during the months of autumn and winter.
 Its flowers will develop along a short shaft, lasting around six weeks with one to two flowers at any given time.
 Most shafts will only support between three and five flowers during its dormancy period.
 The best way to tempt this Orchid into flowering is by reducing the temperature in the autumn months; have a read of the 'Dormancy Period & Annual Flowers' above for more information.